-Item Characterized ownership Encumbrance Value (THB Million) as of 31 Dec 22
+Item Characterized ownership Encumbrance Value (THB Million) as of 31 Dec 23

 Vessel and equipment

-Vessel Owner Mortgaged 253.22
+Vessel Owner Mortgaged 261.32

-Office Furniture, equipment, and tool, Owner none 1.08
+Office Furniture, equipment, and tool, Owner none 1.31

 utility system

-Asset under construction Owner none 1.72
+Asset under construction Owner none 0.44

 Deductions

-Vessel and equipments depreciation (18.62)
+Vessel and equipments depreciation (36.94)

+Allowance for impairment loss of vessel (24.14)

-Vessel and equipments - net 237.40
+Vessel and equipments - net 201.99

-Intangible assets - net Owner none 2.07
+Intangible assets - net none 1.81

-As of 31 December 2022, The Company subsidiary's vessel was at the price of the net book value of THB 235.08 million which was mortgaged as collaterals for loan $agreement \ with the \ financial \ institution. \ The \ vessel \ is \ an \ ownership \ of \ The \ Seahorse \ Ferries \ Co., \ Ltd. \ and \ was \ made \ credit \ ship \ line. \ The \ Company \ subsidiary \ 's \ handed$ over ship registration issuance by Marine Department and the vessel's appraisal to the bank as its method.
+As of 31 December 2023, The Company subsidiary's vessel was at the price of the net book value of THB 200.95 million which was mortgaged as collaterals for loan agreement with the financial institution.
+The vessel is an ownership of The Seahorse Ferries Co., Ltd. and was made credit ship line.
+The Company subsidiary's handed over ship registration issuance by Marine Department and the vessel's appraisal to the bank as its method.